 Potato cakes are quick vegan appetizers.
 These are crispy, delicious snacks that are kids’ friendly as well.
 You can pan-fry/ shallow fry or bake the potato cakes or potato patties.
-In India this is a popular street food as “Aloo Tikki”
+In India, this is a street food popular as “Aloo Tikki”

 This is dairy-free and gluten-free.
 This is made with mashed potatoes, spices, and gluten-free flour like rice flour and cornstarch.
 No refined flours, no milk products.
 It tastes best when pan-fried but if you want to make this oil-free, you can surely bake them to crispy.

 I would not suggest deep frying unless & until you are using proper binding agent/ flour to the patties.
 Otherwise, it will split open in hot oil and will spoil all your hard work.

 So, the point is if you are not allergic to gluten and not looking for gluten-free potato cakes, then you may also coat the tikkis with a slurry of refined flour and cornstarch.
 And coat with panko bread crumbs ( like potato lollipop and veg lollipop).

 This is a versatile dish can be served in different ways.

 1. As an appetizer/ snacks with green cilantro dip

 2. Use as kofta for curries (like Coconut Kofta curry)